 Your main health complaint

 When talking about your main complaint, the practitioner might ask you to describe in your own words what the symptoms feel like and how severe they are.
-You may also be asked how long you have been having the symptoms, whether they are constant or intermittent and how frequent they are.
+You may also be asked how long you have been having the symptoms, whether constant or intermittent and how frequent they are.
 You should mention any medication that you are taking and whether you have tried any other therapies.
-In order to make a diagnosis according to traditional Chinese medicine theory and to find the right treatment approach, the practitioner will also want to know more specific details.
+To make a diagnosis according to traditional Chinese medicine theory and find the right treatment approach, the practitioner will also want to know more specific details.

 Your treatment plan

-Based on all the information you have given, the practitioner will make a diagnosis and put together your treatment plan, which may include lifestyle and dietary advice as well as acupuncture.
-Your practitioner will use very fine single-use pre-sterilised needles to stimulate specific acupuncture points on your body.
+Based on all the information you have given, the practitioner will make a diagnosis and put together your treatment plan, which may include lifestyle and dietary advice and acupuncture.
+Your practitioner will use excellent single-use pre-sterilised needles to stimulate specific acupuncture points on your body.
 Because energy meridians range across the whole body, the points used are not necessarily close to where you experience pain or discomfort.
-For example, if you suffer from headaches needles might be inserted in your foot or hand.
+For example, if you suffer from headaches, needles might be inserted in your foot or hand.

 Once your acupuncturist has gathered enough information, you'll receive a comprehensive diagnosis and a treatment plan that will explain:

 - What types of treatment you will receive

 For the best treatment results, keep a few things in mind: